 The coroner is usually represented by a Crown attorney who acts as counsel to the coroner.
-In addition, the presiding coroner shall allow other persons with a substantial and direct interest in the inquest, including persons who may be directly and uniquely affected by the recommendations to take an active part in the proceedings.
-This participation is called “standing”.
-A person or party must apply for standing.
-To be granted standing, the coroner must find that they are both substantially and directly interested in the inquest.
+In addition, other persons with a substantial and direct interest in the inquest, including persons who may be directly and uniquely affected by the recommendations may take an active part in the proceedings.
+This participation is called “standing.”
+A person or party must apply to the coroner for standing.

 Parties with standing may represent themselves, or have lawyers or agents represent them.
-Parties may cross-examine witnesses relevant to their expressed interest and may call certain witnesses of their own if the coroner finds that the evidence of such a witness is relevant to the proceedings.
-In order to make such a finding, the coroner will require the production of a “will say” or written statement of the anticipated evidence before the witness is called to testify.
+Parties may cross-examine witnesses relevant to their expressed interest and may call certain witnesses of their own if the person presiding over the inquest finds that the evidence of such a witness is relevant to the proceedings.
+The finding would be based on a written statement outlining the anticipated evidence that would be supplied by the potential witness.

 Parties with standing can also present arguments and submissions to the jury after all the evidence has been heard.
-This is to ensure that every person who might be significantly affected by the verdict or recommendations has an opportunity to be heard and to present their point of view.
-If necessary, the coroner will hold a separate hearing to determine issues of standing or any other matter that requires a decision in the absence of the jury.
+This is to ensure that every person who might be significantly affected by the verdict or recommendations has an opportunity to be heard and present their point of view.
+If necessary, the person presiding over the inquest will hold a separate hearing to determine issues of standing or any other matter that requires a decision in the absence of the jury.